 The following disclosures are required for all residential lease agreements in Missouri.

 Any individual authorized to manage the rental property must disclose their name and address so future legal notices and demands that are sent by the tenant can be properly delivered.
 Typically, this information is provided in the rental agreement and shall be provided to the tenant in writing at or before the commencement of the tenancy.

 Applicable to any property where the landlord has knowledge of possible contamination.

 In Missouri, disclosure of any knowledge relating to methamphetamine manufacturing, use, or storage is legally required in a lease agreement.
-Only known information has to be disclosed, and disclosure must be made regardless of if the tenant was convicted or involved .
+Only prior knowledge information has to be disclosed, and disclosure must be made regardless of if the person was convicted or involved.